 The leveling system is now configured to the new Legendary scheme by default, which maxes out at level 30 rather than 60.
 As a result, you acquire more skill points far sooner in the game, resulting in a faster-paced, more aggressive leveling experience.
 This is an intriguing alternative since it allows you to dive right into the game’s combat system, which will appeal to veterans who have previously completed the original trilogy numerous times.
 However, if you are against these changes, you can revert and go back to the original progression system, just like it is possible to do this with the Mako controls.

 The enhancements don’t stop here.
 The biggest one for me personally was the lack of load times.
 Those who played the original trilogy will remember how long it used to take when riding the elevator because they were a way to mask load times.
-They have been reduced to around fourteen seconds thanks to better technology, which feels great.
+They have been reduced to mere seconds thanks to better technology, which feels great.
 You also have the option to bypass the conversation if you’re riding the elevator and the game loads into the next area instantly.

 I played the game on a PS4 Pro so the frame rate was targeting 60 FPS.
 I did find that it was not rock-solid performance, but that could be rectified to some extent if you play on a PS5.
 The game runs at 4K at 60 FPS on the PS4 Pro so you can get the best of both worlds, with a higher frame rate and better resolution and visuals, from this new Legendary Collection.